More About Options Trading

 Traders who believe the market is headed up can buy calls which allow them to buy a stock at a specific price, no matter how high the price may actually climb.

-Since this provides a no-risk opportunity to buy a stock and immediately sell it at a higher price, the option rises sharply in value if the stock goes up.
+Since this provides an opportunity to buy a stock and immediately sell it at a higher price, the option rises sharply in value if the stock goes up.

 Puts are for people who think the market is headed down; no matter how low a stock goes, they can sell it at the strike price according to the contract.